-Eric J. Moore, M.D., has a special interest in the surgical treatment of tumors of the tonsils, base of tongue and salivary glands, including the parotid and submandibular glands.
+Eric J. Moore, M.D., has a special interest in the surgical treatment of tumors of the parotid gland, tonsils and base of tongue.
 Dr. Moore's research concentrations include novel deintensification strategies to treat oropharyngeal cancer, novel approaches to transoral robotic surgery, improvement in facial cosmesis and function after parotid gland surgery, and innovations in microvascular reconstruction of the head and neck.

 - Parotid gland surgery.
-Dr. Moore has researched minimally invasive exposure to the parotid gland, parotid bed reconstruction, outcomes of parotid cancer surgery, and reconstruction of the facial nerve after parotid cancer surgery.
+Minimally invasive exposure to the parotid gland, parotid bed reconstruction, outcomes of parotid cancer surgery, and reconstruction of the facial nerve after parotid cancer surgery.

 - Transoral robotic surgery.
-Dr. Moore assisted in the original FDA approval of robotic surgery for head and neck cancer, and he continues to research new approaches to transoral robotic surgery.
+Assisted in the original FDA approval of robotic surgery for head and neck cancer, and he continues to research new approaches to transoral robotic surgery.

 - Oropharyngeal cancer.
-Dr. Moore performs research on deintensification of treatment for HPV-related oropharynx cancer in an effort to improve patient function while maintaining oncologic effectiveness of treatment.
+Deintensification of treatment for HPV-related oropharynx cancer in an effort to improve patient function while maintaining oncologic effectiveness of treatment.

 - Microvascular reconstruction.
-Dr. Moore researches the use of computer modeling and 3-D printing to improve the efficiency and outcomes of microvascular reconstruction in patients with head and neck defects caused by cancer surgery or trauma.
+Use of computer modeling and 3-D printing to improve the efficiency and outcomes of microvascular reconstruction in patients with head and neck defects caused by cancer surgery or trauma.

 Significance to patient care

-- Dr. Moore was chosen as one of the physicians to investigate transoral robotic surgery in preparation for FDA approval for head and neck surgery in 2009
+- Chosen to investigate transoral robotic surgery in preparation for FDA approval for head and neck surgery, FDA, 2009